RohanAlexander/telling_stories_with_data/_book/31-store_and_share.md

 This has addressed many of the issues that we faced earlier.
 For instance, we have included a README and a data dictionary of sorts in terms of the descriptions that we added.
 But if we were to try to put this package onto CRAN, then we might face some issues.
 For instance, the maximum size of a package is 5MB and we would quickly come up against that.
 We have also largely forced users to use R, and while there are considerable benefits of that, we may like to be more language agnostic [@tierney2020realistic].

-## Depositing data
+### Depositing data

 While it is possible that a dataset will be cited if it is available through GitHub or an R package, this becomes more likely if the dataset is deposited somewhere.
-There are a number of reasons for this, but one is that it seems a bit more formal.
+There are several reasons for this, but one is that it seems a bit more formal.
 Zenodo and Open Science Framework (OSF) are two that are commonly used.
 For instance, @chris_carleton_2021_4550688 use Zenodo to share the dataset and analysis supporting @carleton2021reassessment.
 Similarly @geuenich_michael_2021_5156049 use Zenodo to share the dataset that underpins @geuenich2021automated.
 <!-- And Y use OSF to share all files. -->

 Another option is a dataverse, such as the Harvard Dataverse, which is a common requirement for journal publications.
 One nice aspect of this is that we can use `dataverse` [@dataverse] to retrieve the dataset as part of a reproducible workflow.